cpsrinidhi/SXC3409-CSE5335-Project-1/Read me.md

 1. I have used Ruby on Rails for backend as I wanted to learn a new technology.

-2. I have used Jquery as front end framework.
+2. I have used Jquery as front end framework as its light weight when compared to other javascript frameworks.

-3. Deploying on Heroku is very simple for RoR applications.
-There is a lot of doccumentation in the in the internet.
+3. Ajax calls using Jquery was wasy.

-4. Understanding of how to use Ruby on Rails for web development was a bit tough as I had to learn everything from scratch.
+4. Deploying the project on Heroku was a little difficult as it does not support SQLITE and ROR uses it as a default database.

-5. I did not require any other components to complete this project.
+5. I have installed postgresql as SQLITE was not supported by Heroku.

-6.
+6. The project was developped in Ruby on Rails.
+Copy the project and navigate to the project folder and run "rails s" to start the server.

-###Commands required to run the server are below
+Go to browser and type A [link](localhost:3000).